kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

     tags:
       chatgpt.io/access: "true"
   default:
-    matchAppend:
+    appendMatch:
     - type: Domain
       value: api.chatgpt.com
       port: 443
       protocol: tls
 ```

-`MeshPassthrough` should allows targeting specific subset of proxies and apply configuration only on them.
+`MeshPassthrough` should allow targeting specific subset of proxies and apply configuration only on them.
 We should support following kinds: `Mesh`, `MeshSubset` and in the future `MeshService`.

 * **matchAppend**: list of all domains/ips/cidrs supported through the selected sidecars.
 In case there is many polcies matching the same sidecar, lists are merged.
 * **type**: type of the entry, one of `Domain`, `IP` or `CIDR`